-This one-two punch delivers new buildings quickly and economically, which explains why more than 650 million square feet of Tilt-Up buildings go up every year.
+This one-two punch delivers new buildings quickly and economically, which might explain why more than 650 million square feet of Tilt-Up buildings go up every year.

-- How exactly does Tilt-Up construction work?
+- How does Tilt-Up construction work?

 - How long has it been around?